Taking action now can help forested watersheds prepare for and adapt to a changing climate.

 Adaptation is critical to sustaining forests and water resources that people, animals, and plants depend upon.
 We have expanded our work to include hydrologic themes relevant to ecosystem-based management.
-The forested watersheds menu of adaptation strategies and approaches was designed for managers working in forests, riparian areas, floodplains, forested wetlands, and lakesheds.
+This menu of adaptation strategies and approaches was designed for managers working in forests, riparian areas, floodplains, forested wetlands, and watersheds.
 The menu is helpful to managers who are interested in supporting hydrologic functions and accommodating hydrologic changes, including issues related to facilities and infrastructure.

 Work with Us